sangev/sovreign/replit.md

 # Overview

-Aruna Talent • Recall is a modern web application that provides AI-powered conversation analysis for content creators.
+Aruna Talent • Atlas is a modern web application that provides AI-powered conversation analysis for content creators.
 The platform allows users to ask natural language questions about fan conversations using @username mentions and receive intelligent insights about their interactions.
 Built with a full-stack TypeScript architecture, the application features a clean ChatGPT-style React frontend with shadcn/ui components and automatic fan lookup functionality.
+The name "Atlas" represents how the AI holds up and organizes all conversations, making every fan interaction accessible and searchable.

 # User Preferences